landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 ### read the existing bytecode to understand the actual program flow

 Here is where we can make good use of the Bytecode view of acs.class.
 The JD-GUI view looks like normal .java source code, and we see things like `private int bA = 3;`.
 In reality, operations such as assignment don't take place anywhere except inside of a function.
 The code `bA = 3` is really shorthand for "during instantiation, assign bA the value of 3".
-Instantiation, of course, takes place in the constructor, whose name, while obfuscated, must match the class name.
+Instantiation, of course, takes place in the constructor, whose name, even though obfuscated, must match the class name.
 And, indeed, we see a method `public acs(amu arg0)`.
 Checking the MCP / Forge source code, we see that EntityCreeper does in fact have a 1-argument constructor (from which, by the way, we can conclude that the name `amu` is the obfuscated name for the World class).

 In that constructor method, we find things that reflect what we see in the source code for the constructor, such as:
 ```